vivekranjan92/SpringBoot/README.md

 # SpringBoot
-CRUD operation using ElasticSearch and SpringBoot
+CRUD operation using ElasticSearch and SpringBoot.
+ElasticSearch Version 2.4.0